-While some people think that it is important to make a birth plan others believe or are told that there is not point because the process of labour is unpredictable and you will have to change your plans on the day anyway.
+While some people think that it is important to make a birth plan others believe or are told, that there is no point because the process of labour is unpredictable and you will have to change your plans on the day anyway.

 A birth plan cannot ensure that you get the labour and birth experience you want, but if you don’t write a birth plan and get an assurance of support for your preferences from your LMC, you are likely to have the sort of labour and birth your caregiver is most comfortable with facilitating and this may or may not be the birth experience you want.

-A birth plan cannot change your LMC’s style of practice or personality, it is unlikely that you’ll be given options or a style of support that is not already a regular part of your LMC’s practice.
+A birth plan cannot change your LMC’s style of practice or personality and it is unlikely that you’ll be given options for a style of support that is not already a regular part of your LMC’s practice.
 Creating a birth plan with your midwife or doctor will help you clarify your ideas about labour and birth and assess your LMC’s point of view and willingness to support the choices you make.
-Discussing your birth plan is an important part of your relationship with your LMC.
+Discussing your beliefs about birth and your preferred options for birthing is an important part of your relationship with your LMC.
 Most LMCs are willing to support the choices women and their partners make.
-If your LMC does not feel able to support your choices it would probably be a good idea for you to find another LMC.
+It is a good idea to start having these conversations early in your pregnancy so that if your LMC does not feel able to support your choices you have the option of finding a different LMC.
 You can change your LMC at any time during your pregnancy.

 a) Practical Issues

 Discussing your Birth Plan with your LMC also gives you the opportunity to clarify what we call “housekeeping” type arrangements e.g.

 • When and how to contact your LMC or her/his back-up when you are in labour?